Michigan State’s Miles Bridges chooses to stay in school

 Bridges said he’s coming back to chase a national championship.

-Tom Izzo, who appeared to get choked up when Bridges made his announcement, will have a team capable of contending for the Hall of Fame coach’s second national championship and eighth Final Four appearance.
+Izzo, who appeared to get choked up when Bridges said he was staying, will have a team capable of contending for the Hall of Fame coach’s second national championship and eighth Final Four appearance.

 Bridges was part of a highly touted recruiting class that lived up to the hype.
 He was one of the nation’s best freshmen and was surrounded by three classmates — Nick Ward, Cassius Winston and Joshua Langford — who ranked among the team’s top five scorers.

+“To have Miles back, it’s going to be a special year,” said Winston, who attends weekly bible study with Bridges.
+“A lot of us, if we were in his shoes, it would be really hard to turn down.
+The NBA is the goal we are all working toward and he’s chose a different track.”

 Michigan State will be without just two players — Eron Harris and Alvin Ellis — who averaged at least 10 minutes a game last season and will return eight of its top 10 players.
-Another player, power forward Gavin Schilling, is expected to be eligible to play next year after missing his senior season with a knee injury.
+Another player, power forward Gavin Schilling, will play as a fifth-year senior after missing last season with a knee injury and center Ben Carter has petitioned the NCAA for another season of eligibility after missing last season with a knee injury.

-The Spartans have signed 6-11, 220-pound forward Jaren Jackson, one of the top recruits in the country, and 6-8, 270-pound forward Xavier Tillman, who was voted first-team all-state in Michigan.
-They are trying to land two more highly touted high school seniors, Brandon McCoy, a 7-foot center from California, and Mark Smith, a 6-4 point guard from Illinois.
+The Spartans have signed 6-11, 220-pound forward Jaren Jackson , one of the top recruits in the country, and 6-8, 270-pound forward Xavier Tillman, who was voted first-team Associated Press All-State in Michigan.
+They may land two more highly touted high school seniors, Brandon McCoy, a 7-foot center from California, and Mark Smith, a 6-4 point guard from Illinois.

-Without several key players from the 2015-16 season, Bridges helped Michigan State extend its NCAA Tournament streak to 20 years and advance to the second round.
+Without several key players from the 2015-16 season and some additional injuries, Bridges helped Michigan State extend its NCAA Tournament streak to 20 years and advance to the second round.

-Last month, Izzo was thankful Bridges would not be pushed to go pro for one of the common reasons that underclassmen jump to the NBA.

-“Let’s face it, he’ll either leave this year or he’ll stay one more season and then he’ll go,” Izzo told The Associated Press in March.
-“Some of it will depend on what we do in the Big Ten Tournament and the week after if everything works out.
-If he goes, it won’t be because of his mother’s lack of money or because he’s flunking out of school.
-A lot of kids have both of those factors pushing them into the NBA.
-Miles doesn’t and that will allow him to make a decision for the right reasons.”

 Bridges can soar for slams, but he also can hit 3-pointers and score on an array of low-post moves and mid-range turnaround jumpers.

 Michigan coach John Beilein has said scouting reports on Miles don’t include any weaknesses because he can shoot from the outside or create his own shot off the dribble.

 “There’s not a defense that is going to stop him,” Beilein said.